syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 {% endtabs %}
 ![](Visual-Syles_images/Visual-Syles_img6.jpeg)

-### Modifying Office2016 Scrollbar Colors
+### Modifying Office2016 scrollbar colors

-The Scrollbars of the Office2016 visual style can be customized by setting the any one of below respective property based on theme,
+The scrollbars of the Office2016 visual style can be customized by setting any one of the following respective property based on theme:

  * Office2016ColorfulColorTable
  * Office2016BlackColorTable
  * Office2016WhiteColorTable
  * Office2016DarkGrayColorTable

 {% tabs %}
 {% highlight c# %}
 //Used to set the custom colors to the Office2016 scrollbars